dcunited001/dcunited001.github.io/_drafts/fallout-zero-part-2.md

 The first twenty years of my life, I was intentionally sheltered, so that I wouldn't know what to want in life and I didn't develop.
-The next ten years was rough.
+The next ten yeaqrs was rough.
 I was passionate about my rights and other issues, so I wanted to stand up for them, but no one really clued me in.
 So the isolation from license suspensions gave way to outright psychological torture with a budget.
 Now I'm worried that something's